thienandangthanh/OBS-for-CRLB-ISAC/python-port/README.md

 - Ensure all required `.mat` files are present
 - Verify that the virtual environment is activated before running scripts
 - Use the debugging output in scripts to inspect data structures if needed

-## Contributing

-If you're translating additional figures from MATLAB to Python:

-1. Follow the existing directory structure (`Fig*_*/`)
-2. Copy the corresponding `.mat` data files
-3. Use similar imports and styling conventions as existing scripts
-4. Update this README with the translation status